karelrooted/mpv/DOCS/man/options.rst

     Can be used to disable display of secondary subtitles, but still select and decode them.

+``--sub-newline-to-space``, ``--no-sub-newline-to-space``
+    Can be used to replace newline with space in subtitles, useful when render two subtitle at the bottom.

 ``--sub-clear-on-seek``
     (Obscure, rarely useful.)
 Can be used to play broken mkv files with duplicate ReadOrder fields.
 ReadOrder is the first field in a